 Throughout my childhood, my two sisters and I had a variety of other pets, but very few fell into the quintessential “farm animals.”
 Not to mention, unlike many farming families, I had a mom that worked outside of the home for most of my childhood.
 While my parents had us help, we were not forced to partake in all areas of the farm life.
 My sisters and I learned a lot about running a business, work ethic, and good old-fashioned sweat equity.
 However, my father always told us he wanted us to pursue what we loved, not what we simply knew how to do.

 Me, I loved fashion.
 But due to a series of events, I went broader for a degree in Marketing and Advertising from a private Pennsylvania University.
 It worked out because I love what I did in my working career.
 I worked in two wonderful manufacturing companies in Western Pennsylvania.
-One in sales and one as a Marketing Coordinator for a local company that I really enjoy.
+One in sales and one as a Marketing Coordinator for a local company that I really enjoyed.

 In 2015 my husband and I built a house in a rural area north of Pittsburgh.
 While we are not completely surrounded by farmland, most people around us own a handful of acres each.
 As we have utilized our 3.5 acres to grow, manage and store our own food, I’ve started to really love and lean on my roots.
 Everything from keeping livestock, canning and crafting from home.